How to Build A Writing Portfolio Online & What to Include in It

 Authors and creative writers

-The pieces you include in your writing portfolio differs the most for authors and creative writers.
+The pieces you include in your writing portfolio differ the most for authors and creative writers.

 - Write a short summary of what it’s about